alpacahq/marketstore/README.md

-log_level | string  | Allows the user to specify the log level (info | warning | error) queryable | bool | Allows the user to run MarketStore in polling-only mode, where it will not respond to query stop_grace_period | int | Sets the amount of time MarketStore will wait to shutdown after a SIGINT signal is received wal_rotate_interval | int | Frequency (in mintues) at which the WAL file will be trimmed after being flushed to disk
+log_level | string  | Allows the user to specify the log level (info | warning | error) queryable | bool | Allows the user to run MarketStore in polling-only mode, where it will not respond to query stop_grace_period | int | Sets the amount of time MarketStore will wait to shutdown after a SIGINT signal is received wal_rotate_interval | int | Frequency (in minutes) at which the WAL file will be trimmed after being flushed to disk
 stale_threshold | int | Threshold (in days) by which MarketStore will declare a symbol stale disable_variable_compression | bool | disables the default compression of variable data triggers | slice | List of trigger plugins